AY2425S1-CS2103T-W12-1/tp/docs/UserGuide.md

 ### Sort persons by name: `sort`

-Sorts and displays the list of persons by schedule or name alphabetically in either ascending or descending order
+Sorts and displays the list of persons by schedule or name alphabetically in either ascending or descending order.

 Format: `sort {n/[ORDER], sch/[ORDER]}`